 Chicago's Memory of the Civil War

-A discussion about the Windy City's portrayal of the Civil War in its public art, parks and cemeteries and how the memory and significance of these has changed over time.
+A discussion about the Windy City's portrayal of the Civil War in its public art, parks, and cemeteries and how the memory and significance of these have changed over time.

 Chicago Fights the Civil War

 An overview of Chicago's role during the Civil War, including leaders, military units, and local activities and events.